Cosmere Roleplaying Game: Development

 Following the release of the Mistborn Adventure Game, American fantasy author Brandon Sanderson expressed interest in producing a pen-and-paper role-playing game based on another novel series The Stormlight Archive.
-On 20 September 2022, Sanderson, Brotherwise Games' Johnny O'Neal, and illustrator Isaac Stewart teased the production of a role-playing game based on The Stormlight Archive and revealed videos of digital models of some characters' miniatures, with an expected release date of 2024.
+On September 20, 2022, Sanderson, Brotherwise Games' Johnny O'Neal, and illustrator Isaac Stewart teased the production of a role-playing game based on The Stormlight Archive and revealed videos of digital models of some characters' miniatures, with an expected release date of 2024.
 A crowdfunding campaign for premium miniatures was launched in October 2023 and raised over $4.1 million USD.
-Rewards including a full set of figurines and statues were shipped to backers prior to 10 November.
+Rewards including a full set of figurines and statues were shipped to backers prior to November 10.
 Also in November, Sanderson's publisher Dragonsteel Entertainment officially announced the production of a role-playing game based on The Stormlight Archive.
 A Mistborn-based deck-building game was also announced to be released by Brotherwise Games in the second half of 2024.

-On 6 August 2024, a crowdfunding campaign of the role-playing game was launched on Kickstarter, revealing the game's title to be Cosmere Roleplaying Game, with Brotherwise Games and Dragonsteel announcing that they intended to produce the game with all stories set within Sanderson's Cosmere fictional universe.
+On August 6, 2024, a crowdfunding campaign of the role-playing game was launched on Kickstarter, revealing the game's title to be Cosmere Roleplaying Game, with Brotherwise Games and Dragonsteel announcing that they intended to produce the game with all stories set within Sanderson's Cosmere fictional universe.
 In an interview with ComicBook.com, O'Neal mentioned that the production of the upcoming third setting would likely be a Worldhopper campaign, which is about bringing all different fictional worlds in the universe together, and an Elantris campaign based on the upcoming sequels would also be made.
-The Kickstarter campaign raised over $2 million USD within hours of launch, and reached over $10.366 million on 25 August, breaking the record set by Avatar Legends: The Roleplaying Game as the most-funded RPG on the platform and becoming the first tabletop RPG to surpass the $10 million mark in a crowdfunding campaign.
+The Kickstarter campaign raised over $2 million USD within hours of launch, and reached over $10.366 million on August 25, breaking the record set by Avatar Legends: The Roleplaying Game as the most-funded RPG on the platform and becoming the first tabletop RPG to surpass the $10 million mark in a crowdfunding campaign.
 It concluded with over $14.7 million from a total of 52,658 backers, surpassing Frosthaven to become the most-funded tabletop game on the platform.

 Release

-A digital version of The Stormlight Archive campaign setting was set for release in 2024, while a hardcover version will be available in September 2025.
+A digital version of The Stormlight Archive campaign setting was released in 2024, while a hardcover version was released in September 2025.
 A Mistborn campaign setting is expected to be released in 2026.